 12. Improper DUI Sobriety Checkpoint

-While some believe sobriety checkpoints are unconstitutional and violate probable cause protections, the California Supreme Court ruled that DUI sobriety checkpoints are legal, administrative inspections similar to airport screenings exempt from the Fourth Amendment rule requiring probable cause to stop a driver.
+While some believe sobriety checkpoints are unconstitutional and violate probable cause protections, the California Supreme Court ruled that DUI sobriety checkpoints are legal, administrative inspections similar to airport screenings exempt from 4th Amendment rules requiring probable cause.

 Police should publicly advertise roadblock locations ahead of time.